taddison/tjaddison.com/_posts/2018/2018-11-16-Resumable-online-index-rebuilds-sql2017s-silver-bullet.md

 ## Enter the silver bullet - ROIR

-In order to support resumable index operations the rebuild algorithm was changed to support batching.
-Internally SQL Server will operate on batches of rows, committing work every 100k rows and allowing the transaction log to truncate as the operation proceeds.
+In order to support resumable index operations in SQL 2017 the rebuild algorithm was changed to support batching.
+Internally SQL Server will operate on batches of rows, committing work every 100k rows and allowing the transaction log to truncate after each batch.
 In the event that the rebuild is stopped (either by a pause command, or something like a network blip/failover) the maximum amount of work that is 'lost' will be a single batch.

 The icing on the cake is that resumable index rebuilds will typically execute _faster_ than the regular, non-resumable variety.
 With a small change our index maintenance suddenly becomes almost risk-free:

 ```sql
 set lock_timeout 1500;
 alter index IX_ImportantIndex on dbo.ImportantTable rebuild with (online = on, resumable = on);
 ```

-When the index gets to 100% complete and attempts to perform the switch (acquiring the `SCH-M` lock) and invariably fails, we haven't lost all the work.
+If the rebuild gets to 100% complete and attempts to perform the switch (acquiring the `SCH-M` lock) and fails, we haven't lost all the work.
 Looking in `sys.index_resumable_operations` we'll see our rebuild at 100%.

 ```sql
 select *